clockworksspheres/ramdisk/src/Docs/DesignThoughts/fileOwnershipNmanagement.md

 All workers must implement the work their interface requires, or it is not considered production ready and does not go into production.
 The workers may have protected or private methods that do not conform to specific interface methods, but only to support the purpose of the interface.

+For instance, a "file management" implementation might use an "OS" version of the model - changing ownership and permissions  - with a worker on MacOS, one on Linux (one for standard * nix permissions and one for selinux) and one on Windows...